likexian/hat-go/README.md

 ## Overview

 HAT (HTTP API Testing) is a command line HTTP client.
 Its goal is to make HTTP API testing as easy as possible.
-It providers powerful ablitity to make HTTP request but with very simple argsments.
+It providers powerful ablitity to make HTTP request but with very simple arguments.
 HAT can be used for HTTP API testing, debugging and you can as well use it as CURL.

 ## Documentation